Last Updated on: 9th October 2023, 02:25 pm

 That can leave you puzzled when a hermit crab abandons its shell, wanders off to a different part of the tank, and suddenly dies without explanation.

-Hermit crabs don’t specifically crawl out of their shells to die.
-Most will die within their shells, as this is the safest, most comfortable place to be.
-If it seems like your hermit crawled out specifically to perish, it’s just a coincidence.
-The hermit crab may have died from dehydration while outside its shell, failed a molt, or got into a fight.
+Most hermit crabs will die within their shells, as this is the safest, most comfortable place.
+If it seems that a hermit crawled out of its shell to perish, it’s just a coincidence.

 Do Hermit Crabs Leave Their Shell to Die?

-Hermit crabs do not vacate their shell specifically because they know death is near.
-In fact, many prefer to stay within their shells if they’re ill or injured.
-That’s because it’s:
+Hermit crabs don’t vacate their shell because they know death is near.
+Many hermit crabs prefer to stay inside their shells when ill or injured for these reasons:

-As a hermit crab tries to heal from an injury or weather an illness, the shell is the best place to be.
-However, if it can’t overcome the effects on its body, it can die inside its home.
-This leaves most owners with a need to clean out the shell once their hermit crab passes away.
-In the wild, it would decompose inside, or other hermits would drag out the body to claim the shell.
+This leaves most owners to clean the shell once their hermit crab has died.
+In the wild, it would decompose inside, or other hermit crabs would drag out the body to claim the shell.